 - The palace is surrounded by walls that resemble the walls of the fortress.

 - Reception Building:

-It is dedicated to welcome visitors to ceremonies.
-This building consists of two floors and has different decorations from different styles, but what special in this building is the Levantine hall and the Moroccan hall.
+It is dedicated to welcoming visitors to ceremonies.
+This building consists of two floors and has different decorations from different styles, but what special in this building are the Levantine hall and the Moroccan hall.

 - Mosque and Clock Tower:

 This mosque is built in 1933.
 It is divided into two parts and characterized by unparalleled decorations and design.

 Clock Tower design was influenced by Moroccan architecture.

 This building consists of two floors.
 The first floor was for housing and holding personal meetings.